cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 ### Test Results

 We have demonstrated that there are no regressions when comparing CometBFT `v1.0.0-alpha.2` against the results obtained for `v0.38`.
-In fact, the observed results are equal to, or occasionally even slightly better than those of the baseline.
+In fact, the observed results are identical to, or occasionally even slightly better than those of the baseline.
 We therefore conclude that this version of CometBFT has passed the test.